 Also on exhibition are two ROSTA studio posters designed by Vladimir Mayakovsky and Anton Lavinsky.
 A decisive influence on the TASS studio, the ROSTA Windows studio (1919-1921) hand-stenciled posters in support of the Bolsheviks during the Russian Civil War.
 Distinguished by their bright colors and decorative quality, these posters expressed disgust for the gluttonous Capitalist, celebrated the magnanimous industrial worker, and rallied support for Communism.
 Like the ROSTA studio, TASS artists envisioned their massively-scaled posters for a wide and often illiterate audience, and employed stencils as the most dynamic artistic medium available.

-For more information about the exhibition, please contact the gallery.
+For more information about the exhibition, please contact the gallery at email@example.com.
 Gallery hours are Tuesday through Saturday, 11 am to 6 pm and by appointment.